aepifanov/mos_mu/doc/update-product/update-env-9-2.rst

        :align: center
        :alt:

 #.
-Upgrade the Ubuntu kernel to version 4.4:
+(Should be skipped for MOS9.2) Upgrade the Ubuntu kernel to version 4.4:

    .. code-block:: console